fedi-e2ee/public-key-directory-specification/Specification.md

 1. It can bypass the Fediverse server entirely, and be submitted directly to the Public Key Directory.
 2. It can be issued by an unrelated third party.

 If the user doesn't possess any other public keys, this message bypasses the usual `RevokeKey` restriction where the user continue to must have a valid public key.
 Instead, the Actor will be treated as if they ran a successful `BurnDown`, and allows them to start over.

-Because the contents of this revocation token are signed, no `signature` is needed outside of the `message` map.
+Because the contents of this revocation token are signed, no `signature` is needed outside the `message` map.
 Nor is any `key-id`.

 #### RevokeKeyThirdParty Attributes